oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                       DEFAULT 'NO'          a "finaud" module decision state_num             INT                   corresponding state number (useful
                                             with the SQL "ORDER" query)
+suspended_jobs        ENUM('YES','NO')      specify if there is at least one
+                                            suspended job on the resource
 switch                VARCHAR(50)           name of the switch cpu                   INT UNSIGNED          global cluster cpu number cpuset                INT UNSIGNED          field used with the